Ski: Etymology and usage

 English and French use the original Norwegian spelling ski, and modify the pronunciation.
 Before 1920, English often called them skee and snow-shoe.
 In Italian, it is pronounced similarly to Norwegian, but the spelling is modified accordingly: sci /it/.
 Portuguese and Spanish adapt the word to their linguistic rules: esqui and esquí.
 In German, spellings Ski and Schi are in use, both pronounced /de/.
 In Dutch, the word is ski and the pronunciation was originally /nl/ as in Norwegian, but since approximately the 1960s changed to /nl/.
 In Welsh the word is spelled sgi.
 Many languages make a verb form out of the noun, such as to ski in English, skier in French, esquiar in Spanish and Portuguese, sciare in Italian, skiën in Dutch, or Schi laufen or Schi fahren (as above also Ski laufen or Ski fahren) in German.
 Norwegian and Swedish do not form a verb from the noun.

 Finnish has its own ancient words for skis and skiing: "ski" is suksi and "skiing" is hiihtää.
 The word suksi goes back to the Proto-Uralic period, with cognates such as Erzya soks, Mansi tåut and Nganasan tuta.
 The Sami also have their own words for "skis" and "skiing": for example, the Lule Sami word for "ski" is sabek and skis are called sabega.
-The Sami use cuoigat for the verb "to ski".
+The Sami use cognates of čuoigat (Northern Sami) for the verb "to ski".